axlln/es-quick-start/readme.md

 # What is //entity services

-**//entity services** is a **free** tool for novel approach to C# software development.
+**//entity services** is a **free** tool that will help you speed up the development of enterprise .NET solutions.
 It creates fully functional C# source code based on a simple configuration.
-Generated solution also contains deployment scripts for Azure.

 Read more about [//entity services](https://entity.services/solution) , watch [short introduction video](https://youtu.be/ksIUNwSfV5g) or jump right into [documentation](https://docs.entity.services/overview/)!